EPCompSci/portfolio-2020-BuiToby/README.md

 [ToDoToday](https://github.com/BuiToby/ToDoToday) This app was created to help the procrastinators with their struggling problem of procrasinating by creating a list that will tell you when and what you tasks you have to finish today.
 This was my first app the i created using Xcode and i created this because i wanted to learn the basics of Xcode and to also help with my problem of procrastinating. 🙂

 [Super-Bird-Fighter-Ultra](https://github.com/AnthonyKuismi/Super-Bird-Fighter-Ultra): This is the app that my group and I created that combines SwiftUI, SpriteKit, and animations.
 Our group has learned about creating animations and installing them into programming.

+[Elmos Revenge](https://github.com/AnthonyKuismi/Super-Bird-Fighter-Ultra): This was a learning experince for my group and I to follow along with a tutorial and create an app for toddlers.